django/code-of-conduct/working-group-manual.md

 This is in contrast to people who are not flagged, but did violate the CoC: in this case the working group feels there is no particular risk of further violations, and it would be excessive to notify conferences of their history.

 In summary, to flag a person/record means: "if this person attends a conference, or otherwise participates in the community, it would be irresponsible if the working group did not inform the conference of their past behaviour, and allowed the organisers to consider extra precautions".

-### Retention Terms

-The following default retention terms apply to records:

-- The working group assessed no violation occurred: no retention
-- The working group determined a violation occurred, but it is not possible to identify who was responsible: 6 months retention of reporter information, permanent retention of other information
-- A violation occurred and was resolved as far as the working group is concerned: 14 months retention
-- A violation occurred and the person/record is flagged, due to concern about their behaviour in the future: 26 months retention
-- A violation occurred, and the person is banned temporarily or permanently: retention for the period of the ban, plus 26 months

-After the retention term, personally identifiable information of both reporter and reported party will be removed.
-General information about the incident will remain.

-Due to the roughly yearly scheduling of Django conferences, which are a source of a large part of the Code of Conduct reports, a person with repeated violations is likely to only re-occur in the reports after about a year, even if their behaviour is consistently an issue.
-Therefore, the retention term for case 3 is basically "until after the next DjangoCon in that region" and for case 4 and 5 it is "until after two DjangoCons in that region".

-These records are used to form our [statistics](statistics.md).

 ### Privacy Policy Commitments